At a Glance

 ✨Prepare for Technical Questions

 Expect technical questions related to process FMEAs and new product introduction.
-Brush up on these topics beforehand and be ready to discuss how you've applied these concepts in real-world scenarios, focusing on safety, efficiency, and cost-effectiveness.
+Brush up on these topics beforehand and be ready to discuss how you've applied these concepts in real-world scenarios.

 ✨Ask Insightful Questions

 At the end of the interview, ask thoughtful questions about the company's manufacturing processes and future projects.
-This shows your genuine interest in the role and helps you assess if the company aligns with your career goals.
+This not only shows your interest in the role but also gives you a chance to assess if the company aligns with your career goals.